Hive frame: History

-In 1814 Petro Prokopovych invented the world's first beehive which used hive frames.
-Early prototypes had a large distance between frames, and the frame lay on supporting strips of wood.
+In 1814, Ukrainian beekeeper Petro Prokopovych invented the world's first beehive which used hive frames.
+Early prototypes had a large distance between frames, and the frames lay on supporting strips of wood.
 As a result, the frames were cross-attached by burr comb and propolized to the supporting strips and were difficult to remove.
 In Prokopovych's design, the frames were placed only in the honey chamber.
 In the brood chamber, the bees built the combs in free style.

 Johann Dzierzon described the correct distance between combs in the brood chamber as 1½ inches from the center of one bar to the center of the next.
 In 1848, Dzierzon introduced grooves into the hive's side walls replacing the strips of wood to hang top bars.
 The grooves were 8 mm wide and met the distance requirements for a bee space.

 In May 1852, August von Berlepsch in Germany designed a movable frame.
-On October 5, 1852, in the United States, L. L. Langstroth patented a new hive with movable frames under US patent # US9300A.
+On 5 October 1852, in the United States, L. L. Langstroth patented a new hive with movable frames under US patent # US9300A.
 Today, the Langstroth hive is the most common design in many parts of the world.
 In the UK the national hive is more commonly used.
 A smaller hive, the Smith hive is often used in Scotland, especially when bees are taken to the Heather moors.
 Historically the larger Dadant hive was used in most of Europe.
 All of these hives use movable frames of various numbers and sizes.